rana/ora/README.md

 Minimum requirements are Go 1.3 with CGO enabled, a GCC C compiler, and Oracle 11g (11.2.0.4.0) or Oracle Instant Client (11.2.0.4.0).

 Install Oracle or Oracle Instant Client.
+Make sure to install a version with the same architecture as your Go version (32 or 64 bit).

 Set the CGO_CFLAGS and CGO_LDFLAGS environment variables to locate the OCI headers and library.
 For example: